-We have a predisposition to think, behave and speak a specific way.
-So when you factor in another human being (or a family of beings!) you realize that others don’t always think, behave and speak the way you’d expect or want.
+Plus, you have a predisposition to think, behave and speak a specific way.
+So when you factor in another human being (or other groups of beings) you realize that others don’t always think, behave and speak the way you’d expect or want.

 Criticism tends to bring out more of the very behavior that is being criticized.
 This happens a lot with children and romantic partners.
+But you find it in the workplace too.
 It’s destructive and hurtful to the recipient’s self esteem on many levels.

 Sarcasm is another weapon, it’s dangerous because it uses humor, a seemingly benign form of communication to make someone feel small.
 Even teasing can be destructive over time.

 Check in with yourself when you speak…what’s the intention?
 What’s theirs?

 If you want true understanding and deeper connection, it requires a willingness to discover your own and the others’ intentions, wants and needs.
 Especially in disagreements.
 When situations get challenging, emotions go into overdrive, It becomes harder to grasp the meanings of the words spoken and the nature of the feelings behind them.

 When defenses are triggered, you’re both in fight-mode.
 It’s not a very receptive (or sexy) place.

 ‘Imprinting’ from the past informs us how to ‘survive’ even if our life is not actually in danger.
 Past experiences (and even past lives!) that were painful, humiliating, shameful, dangerous or hurtful will be subconsciously triggered if they haven’t been consciously worked through.

 It’s challenging to respond intelligently or lovingly when the current conversation/argument/event triggers emotional reactions from the past…